The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Choosing the right heat output for your space

-Most manufacturers will give you guidelines on the ideal space for each stove (which will vary depending on whether it’s for primary heat or just a top up), but these should be treated just as guides only – the amount of insulation and air tightness of your space will have a huge impact too.
+Manufacturers give you guidelines on the ideal space for each stove (which will vary depending on whether it’s for primary heat or just a top up), but these should be treated just as guides only – the amount of insulation and air tightness of your space will have a huge impact too.

 Anevay Stoves say “You need 1kW of heat, for every 14 cubic meters, to raise the temperature 20 degrees above ambient in a reasonably insulated space.”
 They also have a handy calculator on their website – just type in the width, height and depth of your space in metres, and it will tell you how many KW of heat you need: